Encounters in the Ventura Quadrant

 Encounters in the Ventura Quadrant is a 1980 role-playing game supplement for Traveller published by Group One.

 Contents

-Encounters in the Ventura Quadrant presents more starships and their crews for Traveller campaigns.
+Encounters in the Ventura Quadrant is a supplement which details additional starships and their crews to be used for Traveller.

 Publication history

 Encounters in the Ventura Quadrant was published in 1980 by Group One as a 16-page book.

 Reception

 William A. Barton reviewed Encounters in the Ventura Quadrant in The Space Gamer No. 34.
 Barton commented that "Group One shows definite promise as an up-and-coming competitor in the field of Traveller play aids.
 Encounters in the Ventura Quadrant can do nothing but add to your enjoyment in running starship encounters."